-We prove that if $S'$ is not logarithmic then it is of very special kind, namely there is a unique $\C^*$-ruling of $S_0$ and it does not extend to a $\C^*$-ruling of $S'$, this implies in particular that $\ovk(S')=-\8$ (cf. \ref{thm3:nonlogarithmic are special}).
+We begin section \ref{sec:nonlogarithmic S'} by proving that if $S'$ is non-logarithmic then it is of very special kind, namely there is a unique $\C^*$-ruling of $S_0$ and it does not extend to a ruling of $S'$.
+This implies $\ovk(S')=-\8$ (cf. \ref{thm3:nonlogarithmic are special}).